Juan José Segura-Sampedro

-Juan José Segura-Sampedro MBE (born 4 September 1985) is a Spanish surgeon and researcher at Hospital Universitario La Paz, Madrid, Spain, and adjunct professor of surgery at University of the Balearic Islands.
+Juan José Segura-Sampedro MBE (born 4 September 1985) is a Spanish surgeon and researcher at Hospital Universitario La Paz, Madrid, Spain, and professor of surgery at Universidad CEU San Pablo.
 He is best known for his research in major trauma, focused on the balconing phenomenon and a preventive campaign in collaboration with the British Foreign Office.

 Biography

 He received his medical degree from Seville University in 2009 and completed his general and digestive surgery training at Virgen del Rocío University Hospital in Seville and at St Marks Hospital in London.
 He received his PhD Cum laude from the University of Seville in 2016.
 Segura-Sampedro taught surgery at the CEU Cardinal Herrera University in Castellón.

 Balconing

 Segura-Sampedro and his team first described the balconing phenomenon in 2017 and published their data in a paper entitled Balconing: An alcohol-induced craze that injures tourists.
 Characterization of the phenomenon. in the journal Injury.
 The researchers pointed to alcohol abuse as the main risk factor to suffer this severe trauma.
 He also pointed out that Irish and British people were the most likely to suffer this kind of trauma, triggering different campaigns against alcohol during holidays and close to balconies in Ireland, United Kingdom and Spain.
 After the paper was published, a preventive campaign was developed in collaboration with the British Foreign office where Segura-Sampedro talked to British youth about avoiding injuries and not becoming a victim of this phenomenon.
 After this, Segura-Sampedro participated in similar campaigns on Irish RTÉ television, and on British BBC television where he explained balconing and its consequences on the Victoria Derbyshire programme.

 The main discoveries of Segura-Sampedro et al. findings regarding balconing were the subset of population who suffers from it, male tourists from northern Europe, and its relation with alcohol and substance abuse.
 These findings have conducted Balearic authorities towards new policies to control alcohol consumption as they look for reducing the spate of accidents.
 The Balearic government is concerned that "all-in" package holidays, might encourage drunkenness and antisocial dangerous behaviour.

 As a result of this research and its impact on Calvià, he was awarded the Order of Merit of the Calvià Police Force in 2018, for his outstanding contribution to improving the safety of visitors with his research and campaigns against uncivil tourism in Calvià.